ivmai/bdwgc/doc/porting.md

 All of the following assumes that the collector is being ported to a byte-addressable 32- or 64-bit machine.
-Currently all successful ports to 64-bit machines involve LP64 targets.
-The code base includes some provisions for P64 targets (notably Win64), but that has not been tested.
+Currently all successful ports to 64-bit machines involve LP64 and LLP64 targets (notably Win64).
 You are hereby discouraged from attempting a port to non-byte-addressable, or 8-bit, or 16-bit machines.